-Most bats infest the high, secluded areas of your home, like your rafters, attic, or crawlspaces.
+Most bats infest the high, secluded areas of your home, like your rafters, attic, or eaves and soffits.
 When you go looking for them, start high and work your way lower.
 As for what you’re looking for, keep an eye out for each of the following signs:

 Droppings

 Bat droppings are also known as “guano.”
 Bats eat insects and don’t generally need to drink very much, so their droppings are dry and flakey.
-They tend to look very similar to mouse droppings: small, brown, cone-shaped, and solid.
-Guano may be accompanied by urine.
+They tend to look very similar to mouse droppings: small, black, cone-shaped, and solid.
+To tell the difference between mouse poop vs bat poop, look for insect exoskeletons that sparkle when light is shined on it.
+Bat poop will also be larger than mouse poop.
+Be sure to always take precautions around bat droppings as they are toxic to humans.

 Odors

-It probably won’t surprise you to learn that guano smells.
-What might surprise it is what guano smells like.
-Bat waste actually produces a strong ammonia smell, particularly as it begins to decompose.
+What does bat guano smell like?
+Bat waste produces a strong ammonia smell, particularly as it begins to decompose.
 The more guano accumulates and the longer it sits, the stronger the smell becomes.
+The accumulation of this waste can pose a serious health hazard.

 Depending on the size of the infestation, you may be able to identify urine trails near roosting sites.
-Bats tend to urinate under while roosting or in-flight, so their urine falls some distance and splatters.
+Bats tend to urinate while roosting or in-flight, so their urine falls some distance and splatters.
 Likewise, bat droppings may break apart upon dropping or sitting for some time.
-Look for splatter stains or dry, flakey dust-like remnants.
+Look for bat urine stains, splatters or dry, flakey dust-like remnants.
 Guano may even sparkle in the light, as it contains partially-digested insect exoskeletons.

 Bats crawl into homes through small cracks and crevices around attics.
 They’ll find cracks near door and window frames or openings around siding or near utilities.
 Like rodents, bats can squeeze through remarkably small cracks to enter homes.